YT37/EnCourage/README.md

 # EnCourage

-An platform for Education of the Physically Challenged.
+A platform for Education for the Physically Challenged.